 Corneal Collagen Cross Linking Keratoconus Treatment

-The Corneal Collagen Crosslinking with Riboflavin keratoconus treatment sometimes referred to as C3R, involves bathing the cornea with a solution of riboflavin, then exposing the cornea to UV light after the riboflavin has sufficiently penetrated the cornea.
-Corneal cross linking is the newest surgical keratoconus treatment and was approved by the FDA in 2016.
+Corneal Collagen Crosslinking with Riboflavin keratoconus treatment, sometimes referred to as C3R, involves bathing the cornea with a solution of riboflavin, then exposing the cornea to UV light after the riboflavin has sufficiently penetrated the cornea.
+Cross linking is one of the newest surgical keratoconus treatments.
+Cross linking for keratoconus was approved by the FDA in 2016.
 The UV light activated riboflavin greatly increases the connections between the collagen fibers (cross linking).
-The increased connections between the individual collagen fibers increase the strength of the cornea.
+The increased connections between the collagen fibers increases the strength of the cornea.
 This increased strength tends to stabilize the cornea, often stopping further corneal steepening.

-While the cross linking is most beneficial to younger patients, whom usually experience unstable keratoconus, this keratoconus treatment can also help any patient whose keratoconus is unstable.
-In addition to increasing corneal strength, some patients will experience a slight flattening of the cornea as well.
+While cross linking is most beneficial to younger patients, whom are more likely to experience unstable keratoconus, this keratoconus treatment can also help patients of any age experiencing unstable keratoconus.
+In addition to increasing corneal strength, some patients will experience a slight flattening of the cornea.

 Cross Linking and Scleral Contact Lenses